basvanwesting/genetic-algorithm/README.md

 let evolve = Evolve::builder()
     .with_genotype(genotype)
-    .with_compete(CompeteElite::new())             // sort the chromosomes by fitness to determine crossover order .with_crossover(CrossoverUniform::new(true))   // crossover all individual genes between 2 chromosomes for offspring .with_mutate(MutateOnce::new(0.2))             // mutate a single gene with a 20% probability per chromosome .with_fitness(CountTrue)                       // count the number of true values in the chromosomes .with_target_population_size(100)              // evolve with 100 chromosomes
+    .with_compete(CompeteElite::new())             // sort the chromosomes by fitness to determine crossover order .with_crossover(CrossoverUniform::new(0.5))    // crossover all individual genes between 2 chromosomes for offspring, keep 50% of parents around for next generation
+    .with_mutate(MutateOnce::new(0.2))             // mutate a single gene with a 20% probability per chromosome .with_fitness(CountTrue)                       // count the number of true values in the chromosomes .with_target_population_size(100)              // evolve with 100 chromosomes